 San Francisco is a colourful city to walk and discover.
-The archictecture is stunning with its victorian houses that at times appear to be built on stilts into the hillside, long stairs leading up to the entrances.
+The architecture is stunning with its victorian houses that at times appear to be built on stilts into the hillside, long stairs leading up to the entrances.
 It is very green, with impressive views.
-The city is not particularly large, in fact it can be done in about 3-4 days at a liesurely pace.
+The city is not particularly large, in fact, it can be done in about 3-4 days at a leisurely pace.

-The one thing that becomes very evident is the amount of homeless people in the city, regardless of the neighbourhood, living in cardboad boxes, shopping trollies and buggies filled with lifes possesions.
+The one thing that becomes very evident is the number of homeless people in the city, regardless of the neighbourhood, living in cardboard boxes, shopping trollies and buggies filled with life possessions.
 This is possibly the worst thing about San Francisco, it may make you feel uncomfortable at times.